Image of teens in a locker room, one flexing muscles while making eye contact with other teen

 Classroom Resources

-Ophea and Dove; Confident Me (English) and J’ai confiance (Français): Lesson plans and resources for grades 4-8 (requires you to make an Ophea account).
+Confident Me (English) and J’ai confiance (Français): Ophea and Dove; (requires you to make an Ophea account).
 Some of the resources can also be accessed from the Dove Website without an Ophea account.

 Parenting in Ottawa offers information and tips for how to support a positive body image and self-esteem with their children.